amizar1/ISQA3420/UseCases.md

 **Main Success Scenario:** The Corporate manager edit or update the policy correctly to software package and receive correct policy information.

-**Failed End Conditions:**
-- Corporate manager does not edit or update correct policy to the software package
+**Failed End Conditions:** Corporate manager does not edit or update correct policy to the software package
-- Corporate developer does not receive correct policy information of the software package

 **Trigger:** The Corporate manager create new policy for the software package or send existing policy to edit or update.